This program allows the state's businesses to manage their unemployment insurance costs by paying additional contributions in order to:

 This means that there are categories of employers for whom voluntary contributions is not an option.
 These include:

 - new employers until they receive an experience rating;

-- employers who are at the lowest rate-of the schedule in effect for that calander year;
+- employers who are at the lowest rate-of the schedule in effect for that calendar year;

-- employers who are delinquent in filing or paying their UI contributions, interest surcharges or penalities.
+- employers who are delinquent in filing or paying their UI contributions, interest surcharges or penalties.

 If your company has any unpaid obligations to DUA, you may: